VRongve/DAT250/assignment01/web-app-pen-test-report.md

 - Users of the application have complete freedom to choose their own passwords, without any strict password policy in place.
 This means they can even select a single-letter password.

 Potential Impact:
 - The potential impact of having a weak password is significant, as an attacker might get hold sensitiv data (depending on the purpose of the application).
-An attacker can by using for instance the brut force technique relatively easy break the password and get access to a user account (given that the attacker knows the username).
+An attacker can by using for instance the brut force technique, relatively easy break the password and get access to a user account.
+-

 Affected part of the application:
 -   The affected part is the registration form of the application where the user is setting a password.

-### User enumeration
+## User enumeration

 Category:
 - A05: Security Misconfiguration